nyartsgnaw/house-price-prediction/README.md

 Comparing to the baseline (NON_KEPT, where we use all 14 original features came with the dataset), all added features improve the validating Proportional MAE to different extents.
 Among them, COUNT_KEPT and LOCALITY_KEPT significantly improve the prediction.

-Though not shown in the plot, testing Proportional MAE indicates the direct uses of locality and neighborhood features lead to overfitting.
+Though not shown in the plot, testing Proportional MAE indicates the direct uses of features of locality and neighborhood lead to overfitting.
 To improve, I merged small-sized categories (e.g. under locality we have some cities getting only 1 record) under locality/neighborhood to a category called "Others" (which is also the category for unobserved locality/neighborhood in training dataset).
 The following plot indicates that the quantile of 30% is a good threshold for deciding "small categories".
 ![](./experiments/scatter_threshould_categorical.png)

-Alternative ways to deal with a large number of feature reduction automatically are [LASSO](https://en.wikipedia.org/wiki/Lasso_(statistics)), or stepwise [AIC](https://en.wikipedia.org/wiki/Akaike_information_criterion), [BIC](https://en.wikipedia.org/wiki/Bayesian_information_criterion), however, given limited time I only tried AIC, but my first try wasn't good enough for selecting categories under locality/neighborhood, I will extend this given more time.
+Alternative ways to deal with a large number of feature reduction automatically are [LASSO](https://en.wikipedia.org/wiki/Lasso_(statistics)), or stepwise [AIC](https://en.wikipedia.org/wiki/Akaike_information_criterion), [BIC](https://en.wikipedia.org/wiki/Bayesian_information_criterion), however, given limited time I only tried AIC, but my first try wasn't good enough for selecting categories under locality/neighborhood, I will continue this effort given more time.

 #### 5.2.
 Does logarithm transformation help to rebalance skewness?
 As stated in section 4, we use logarithm transformation to deal with skewed data issue.
 We first try to implement it on price: